 Yeah.
 This is difficult stuff.

-Caregiving is one of the most complex challenges life has to offer – physically, emotionally, mentally, and financially.
-Even so, I know you will make it through.
+Caring for another adult is one of the most complex challenges life has to offer – physically, emotionally, mentally, relationally, and financially.